osg-htc/docs/docs/common/yum.md

 !!! danger
     Other repositories, such as `jpackage`, `dag`, or `rpmforge`, are not supported and you may encounter problems if you use them.

+### Upcoming Software

+Certain sites have requested new versions of software that would be considered "disruptive" or "experimental": upgrading to them would likely require manual intervention after their installation.
+We do not want sites to unwittingly upgrade to these versions.
+For the benefit of the sites that are interested in upgrading to these versions, we want to provide the same assurance of quality and production-readiness that we guarantee for the `osg` release repository.

+Due to the relatively small number of such packages, a full fork of the OSG 3 distribution is not warranted.
+Instead, we have created a separate set of repositories that contain only the "disruptive" versions of the software.

+These repositories have the same structure as our standard repositories.
+For example, there are `osg-upcoming-testing` and `osg-upcoming` repositories, which are analagous to the `osg-testing` and `osg` repositories, respectively.

+A full installation of our software stack is *not* possible using only the `osg-upcoming` repositories, since they contain a small subset of the software we ship.
+Both the main `osg` and the `osg-upcoming` repositories will need to be enabled for the installation to work.
+Because of this, interoperability will be maintained between the main `osg` and `osg-upcoming`.

+Depending on test results from sites, some packages in `osg-upcoming` may eventually end up in the main `osg` branch.
+The rest of the packages will eventually form the basis of the next [OSG release series](/release/release_series) (e.g. "OSG 3.5").

 ### Contrib Software